 Ed Holtum, Curator of the John Martin Rare Book Room, coordinated the History of Medicine Society from 2007-2010, after Dr. Lawrence’s departure.

-Donna Hirst, Curator of the John Martin Rare Book Room, coordinated the History of Medicine Society from 2010 to the present, after Ed Holtum retired.
+Donna Hirst, Curator of the John Martin Rare Book Room, coordinated the History of Medicine Society from 2010 to 2019, after Ed Holtum retired.